Grades for this course will be determined by considering three weighted components: Field/lab reports, midterm, and final exam.

 You will take a one-hour midterm and a two-hour final exam.
 These exams focus on the concepts behind field, lab, and data analysis procedures.
 I strongly recommend you study course readings, lectures, and reports before the exam.

-You will do 2 major assignments in this course- one on hillslope processes and one on sediment budgets.
+You will do 3 assignments in this course- one on hillslope processes, one on fluvial processes, and one on sediment processes.
 An assignment is a full report consisting of data presentation and analysis based on questions that explore the field subject in depth.
 You will turn in your own report for individual grading once your group is through with data gathering and data analysis.

 Late Policy: For you to get full credit, your homework must be turned in at the beginning of class on the due date.
 You have 3 "grace days" for late homework.
 That is, you can turn in a total of three homework assignments a day late, one homework three days late, etc. Weekends count as one day.
 Assignments turned in late without "grace credit" will be penalized by 20% per day.
 Homework late by more than 5 days will not be graded.
 Exceptions require either prior arrangement or doctor-validated medical excuse.